Published at: 2025-10-30

 Inventory

-Inventory refers to the actual products stored in a warehouse.
-Maintaining optimal inventory levels involves balancing minimal investment and management costs while ensuring sufficient stock to meet business demands and reduce shortages.
+Inventory refers to the products physically stored in a Warehouse.
+Controlling appropriate Inventory levels means maintaining adequate stock with minimal investment and management cost to meet demand and reduce stockout losses.

 Shipping Order